Heinrich-Barth/sit-down-and-play/README.md

 Middle-earth CCG and LotR are trademarks of Middle-earth Enterprises and/or Iron Crown Enterprises.

+The rights belong to their respective owners.

+This is a non-profit project made by fans entirely.

 *MECCG* assets are not included in this repository.

 ## Getting started